elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-difference-between-channel-proteins-and-carrier-proteins-in-terms-of-their-function.md

 url: /learn/biology/questions/what-is-the-difference-between-channel-proteins-and-carrier-proteins-in-terms-of-their-function
 score: -1.0
 related_article1:
-    id: 166939
+    id: 166942
-    title: How does passive transport differ from active transport in terms of energy requirements?
+    title: >-
+        How do transport proteins facilitate diffusion across the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/how-does-passive-transport-differ-from-active-transport-in-terms-of-energy-requirements
+    url: /learn/biology/questions/how-do-transport-proteins-facilitate-diffusion-across-the-cell-membrane
 related_article2:
-    id: 166936
+    id: 166949
-    title: How does facilitated diffusion differ from active transport in terms of energy usage?
+    title: >-
+        What is the significance of the hydrophobic barrier of the cell membrane in relation to ion and polar molecule transport?
     subject: Biology
-    url: /learn/biology/questions/how-does-facilitated-diffusion-differ-from-active-transport-in-terms-of-energy-usage
+    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophobic-barrier-of-the-cell-membrane-in-relation-to-ion-and-polar-molecule-transport
 related_article3:
-    id: 166944
+    id: 166942
-    title: How does exocytosis function in the transport of substances out of the cell?
+    title: >-
+        How do transport proteins facilitate diffusion across the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/how-does-exocytosis-function-in-the-transport-of-substances-out-of-the-cell
+    url: /learn/biology/questions/how-do-transport-proteins-facilitate-diffusion-across-the-cell-membrane
 related_article4:
-    id: 166940
+    id: 166936
-    title: What is the role of the Na+ - K+ pump in active transport?
+    title: >-
+        How does facilitated diffusion differ from active transport in terms of energy usage?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-the-na--k-pump-in-active-transport
+    url: /learn/biology/questions/how-does-facilitated-diffusion-differ-from-active-transport-in-terms-of-energy-usage
 related_article5:
     id: 166948
+    title: >-
-    title: How does the Na+ - K+ pump utilize energy to maintain ion gradients in cells?
+        How does the Na+ - K+ pump utilize energy to maintain ion gradients in cells?
     subject: Biology
     url: /learn/biology/questions/how-does-the-na--k-pump-utilize-energy-to-maintain-ion-gradients-in-cells
 ---